kunduso-org/github-self-hosted-runner-amazon-ec2-terraform/README.md

 ### AWS Setup
 - An AWS account with appropriate permissions to create and manage the resources included in this repository
-- An OpenID Connect identity provider created in AWS IAM with a trust relationship to this GitHub repository ([detailed setup guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create_oidc.html))
+- An OpenID Connect identity provider created in AWS IAM with a trust relationship to this GitHub repository ([detailed setup guide](https://skundunotes.com/2023/02/28/securely-integrate-aws-credentials-with-github-actions-using-openid-connect/))
-- The ARN of the IAM Role stored as a GitHub secret for use in the `terraform.yml`` workflow
+- The ARN of the IAM Role stored as a GitHub secret for use in the `terraform.yml` workflow and referred via `${{ secrets.IAM_ROLE }}`.

 ### GitHub Setup
 - A GitHub organization where the self-hosted runners will be registered